Table Of Contents

 - The first thing you should do is look at the ► menu.
 That menu is comprised of sub-menus and each item in the menu can be hovered over (do not select an item) to quickly pan the available palettes.
 Each of those palettes are a Document so by panning each one you can quickly see, within a couple of minutes, what Graph IDE can do.
 When you see a palette that you want to investigate further then click the menu item to select it.
 That places the palette on the screen permanently and then you can drag the graphics from that palette to another document, drop it and then work with it.

-- There is no way to put this gently: Graph IDE has tools to make data visualization documents and when those tools are not good enough then it has bigger tools and then bigger tools until finally you are immersed in swiss-army-knife hand-to-hand combat directly with data representations.
+- Graph IDE has tools to make data visualization documents and when those tools are not good enough then it has bigger tools and then bigger tools until finally you are immersed in swiss-army-knife hand-to-hand combat directly with data representations.
 That is because Graph IDE is, for all practical purposes, a different way of doing things.
 It "inverts" the normal thought process in order to produce a highly scalable system.
 Given that as the case, you might want to start off with the Chart Tasks and enter some data and then export your representation to a Graph IDE document to mark it up.

 - A lot of uses are repetitive.
 That is: Once a graph is made then that graph becomes a standard for your use and you will want to use that type of graph over and over again.
 Palettes greatly speed up the process of making standard graphs as you can make your own palettes that are accessible from the palettes menu.